awslabs/threat-composer/packages/threat-composer-infra/README.md

   the `sonarqubeScannerConfig` context value.
 That value is unset in `cdk.context.json`; if it is needed again, add a `CodeBuildStep` to the pipeline's `post` steps.

+### Existing Deployments

+The replacement was compared with main commit `f2d84e15` using its frozen PDK dependencies.
+It preserves resource identities and security settings, including CodeCommit retention, key rotation, artifact logging and WAF managed rules.
+The website keeps PDK's OAC, HTTP/2, default price class and 2048 MiB deployment provider.
+The primary artifact/log buckets and key retain their original **destroy-on-removal** behavior.

+Focused tests cover resource identities, security controls and both pipeline sources with same-account and cross-account mixed-region deployments.
+The full PDK comparison was a one-off migration check, not a permanent test dependency.

+Review the deployed diff/change set before upgrading, especially WAF reassociation, cross-region references, provider upgrades and rollback.
+These offline checks do not guarantee a replacement-free upgrade for every deployment.

 ## Contributing